-See notes 7, 8, 11 and 19 to the consolidated annual accounts Key audit matter How the matter was addressed in our audit As mentioned in notes 7 and 8 to the consolidated Our audit procedures included the following: annual accounts, at 31 December 2020, the assessing the design and implementation of Group's property, plant and equipment, intangible key controls related to the process for assets and goodwill amount to Euros 9,511 assessing the criteria used to identify million, Euros 460 million and Euros 231 million, indications of impairment, and for respectively, allocated to the various cashestimating the recoverable amount of generating units (CGUs) or, in the case of goodwill and other non-current assets; Hispasat, S.A. goodwill, to groups of CGUs. evaluating the methodology and Furthermore, as mentioned in notes 11 and 19 to reasonableness of the assumptions used by the consolidated annual accounts, the Group management and the Directors to estimate holds an investment in Transmisora Eléctrica del the recoverable amount using the Norte, S.A., an equity-accounted investee, discounted cash flow method at cashamounting to Euros 174 million, and a loan of generating unit level, as well as the Euros 17 million extended to the latter, both of recoverable amount of the investment in which the Group tested for impairment after and the loan extended to Transmisora identifying indications thereof.
-Eléctrica del Norte, S.A., calculated by There is a risk that the carrying amount of the discounting this entity's cash flows, with the CGUs may exceed their recoverable amount in involvement of our valuation specialists and the case of CGUs or groups of CGUs that show based on the reports drawn up by the indications of impairment.
-The Group calculates independent experts engaged by the Group the recoverable amount of goodwill and intangible to contrast the reasonableness of the assets with indefinite useful lives annually and assumptions used: tests property, plant and equipment and intangible contrasting the information contained in the assets for indications of impairment, for the model used to calculate the recoverable purposes of determining their recoverable amount with the business plans of the amount.
-These recoverable amounts are companies: calculated considering their value in use or fair value less costs to sell, applying valuation analysing the sensitivity of the estimated recoverable amount to changes in the techniques which require the exercising of judgement by the Directors and management and relevant assumptions and judgements. the use of estimates.
-Due to the high level of We also assessed whether the disclosures judgement, the uncertainty associated with these in the consolidated annual accounts meet estimates, and the significance of the carrying the requirements of the financial reporting amount of the non-current assets subject to framework applicable to the Group. impairment testing and of the impairment recognised by the Group, this has been considered a key audit matter.
+How the matter was addressed in our audit

+Our audit procedures included the following:

+- assessing the design and implementation of key controls related to the process for assessing the criteria used to identify indications of impairment, and for estimating the recoverable amount of goodwill and other non-current assets; - evaluating the methodology and reasonableness of the assumptions used by management and the Directors to estimate the recoverable amount using the discounted cash flow method at cashgenerating unit level, as well as the recoverable amount of the investment in and the loan extended to Transmisora Eléctrica del Norte, S.A., calculated by discounting this entity's cash flows, with the involvement of our valuation specialists and based on the reports drawn up by the independent experts engaged by the Group to contrast the reasonableness of the assumptions used; - contrasting the information contained in the model used to calculate the recoverable amount with the business plans of the companies; - analysing the sensitivity of the estimated recoverable amount to changes in the relevant assumptions and judgements. - We also assessed whether the disclosures in the consolidated annual accounts meet the requirements of the financial reporting framework applicable to the Group.